 Attend or host a book swap.
 Families who have gently used books, that they no longer read, swap them for other books they would like to add to their libraries.
 If a family brings five books, they get to take five different books home.

-7)Summer Reading Programs
+7)Summer Reading Programs and Special Event Days

 There are various organizations and libraries that reward kids with a free book for tracking their reading over the summer.